 Chain 1 and sc in the same space and sc in each chain around. **I will sometimes go down one hook size to do this last round of sc.
 I try on and see what I feel is needed.

 Finish off and weave in the end.
-I prefer to use an invisible finish off for beanies so if you are not familiar with that be sure to check it out and learn that easy technique that makes a nice, clean end. *if adding tags make this finish off the back of your beanie.
+I prefer to use an invisible finish off for beanies so if you are not familiar with that be sure to check it out and learn that easy technique that makes a nice, clean end. *If adding tags make this finish off the back of your beanie.

 The last step if you want to use a pompom is to sew a small button just inside the top hole – on the inside of the beanie – and then pull the pompom loop through the hole and secure around the button.
-This is important if you ever want to wash your beanie. *the hairdryer will fluff up your pompoms if ordering and having them shipped.
+This is important if you ever want to wash your beanie. *The hairdryer will fluff up your pompoms if ordering and having them shipped.

 If you love this beanie, feel free to check out these other two free on my blog: The Rainbow Beanie and The Butter Beanie.